 Wearing a wood dust mask is crucial to protect you from inhaling woodworking dust.
-Sanding, cutting, routing and more are hazards in your wood shop.
+Sanding, cutting, routing, and more are hazards in your wood shop.
 Even staining or painting can cause hazards for you.
-The proper mask protection is crucial for you to avoid the hazards.
+The proper mask protection is crucial for you to avoid hazards.

 Here I wanted to look at the different types of masks and the risks posed by not wearing a proper wood dust mask.
 Although it seems common knowledge to wear a mask during the time working in your wood shop it should be noted you should be wearing a proper wood dust mask which actually protects you.

 - 2 What Dust Mask Is Best For Woodworking

 - 4 Recommended Dust Masks

 - 5 Is It Dangerous To Sand Wood Without A Mask

 - 6 Is Painting Without A Mask Dangerous

 - 7 Should You Wear A Mask When Staining Wood